Children's Online Privacy Protection Act

 Data Minimization

 Collect only personal information reasonably necessary for the child's participation in the activity.
+The 2025 final rule strengthens this requirement, prohibiting collection of personal information beyond what the activity requires.

 Parental Rights and Data Retention